uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - The physical source of the material being scanned.
 - Sometimes this is a single physical collection here at U of I and sometimes this is from several collections (check with your supervisor to identify the source of the items you are describing).
 - This will sometimes include the physical collection's collection number or call number, so people are able to find the item in-person if they want to.
-- Generally follows the pattern "collection name, collection number (if available), organization name".
+- Generally follows the pattern "collection name, collection number (if available), organization name, link".
 - Example value: `Idaho Cities and Towns Photographs, PG 5, University of Idaho Library Special Collections and Archives`

 ### type